Generation-One/G1.Stripe.Maui/README.md

 #### iOS

-For iOS, we have a very small set of APIs since Stripe doesn’t expose them via Objective-C. We need to wrap the necessary methods and then expose them to enable interop.
+For iOS, we have a very small set of APIs since Stripe doesn’t expose them via Objective-C (`-objc`).
+We need to wrap the necessary methods and then expose them to enable interop.
 I need help to expose more APIs.
 Details here: https://github.com/stripe/stripe-ios/issues/3377